redBorder/redborder-documentation/docs/manager/redborder_basics/ch2_redborder_installation.md

 === "Follower node"
     Choose the `full` mode as selected by default or any other mode for minimal installation.

-!!! warning "Please note..."
-    If a manager cluster will be installed, one of the nodes must operate in `core` mode while the other nodes must operate in `custom` mode and select which services they will maintain.

 ![Manager Mode Selection](images/ch02_img009.png)

 Manager Mode Selection